 Jonathan P. Winickoff, MD, MPH, is a practicing general pediatrician and researcher.
 Dr. Winickoff's research focuses on strategies to reduce smoking among parents of pediatric patients; current work includes CEASE (Clinical Effort Against Secondhand Smoke Exposure), NEWS (Newborn Smoke-free Start), and enhancing the Partners electronic medical record system to include tobacco control counseling and referral methods for pediatric offices.
 As the Chair of the AAP Tobacco Consortium, Dr. Winickoff works with pediatric tobacco control researchers across the country to develop the best tobacco practices for child healthcare settings.
 Dr. Winickoff is an Associate Professor of Pediatrics at Harvard Medical School and MassGeneral Hospital for Children.
 Dr. Winickoff was educated at Yale University, Harvard Medical School, and Harvard School of Public Health and completed his pediatric residency at Boston Children's Hospital and Boston Medical Center and fellowship in health services research at Harvard Medical School and Massachusetts General Hospital.

-Bethany Hipple, MPH, is a Project Director at the Center for Child and Adolescent Health Policy.
+Bethany Hipple is a Project Director at the Center for Child and Adolescent Health Research and Policy.
 Ms. Hipple oversees the development, dissemination and some of the research of the CEASE (Clinical Effort Against Secondhand Smoke Exposure) project.
 Ms. Hipple has training and research experience in medical anthropology, archives, clinical research, medical ethics, health policy and health education.
 Her current work in pediatric tobacco control is a result of her strong interest in the material culture of medicine, which has been present throughout her career.
-Ms. Hipple was educated at the University of Massachusetts at Amherst and at Columbia University Mailman School of Public Health.
+Ms. Hipple was educated at the University of Massachusetts at Amherst, at Columbia University Mailman School of Public Health, and at Erasmus University.

 Emara Nabi, MBBS, MS